 The institution closed under tragic circumstances in 2004.
 At the funeral procession for beloved musician Anthony “Tuba Fats” Lacen, Glasper got into an argument with a man named Richard Gullette, who was selling beer to people gathering in the street outside the bar.
 Gullette refused to stop vending and struck Glasper.
 Glasper shot Gullette once, killing him.
 Papa Joe subsequently died in jail.
 The city revoked the bar’s liquor license despite a neighborhood campaign to keep it open.

 In the years after Hurricane Katrina, as Treme gentrified, the building was renovated as a residence.
-Removing the brick façade of Joe’s revealed hand-painted lettering on the original weatherboards that advertised its precursor, Ruth’s Cozy Corner.
+Removing the brick façade of Joe’s revealed hand-painted lettering on the original weatherboards that advertised its precursor, Ruth’s Cozy Corner (Mama Ruth Queen had opened the club when the place she managed, the Caldonia Inn, was demolished to make way for what became Armstrong Park.)
 The city’s zoning enforcement phased most live music out of Treme, and the community of brass-band musicians has largely dispersed as rents increased.
 In 2017, longtime New Orleanian Fatma Aydin opened a Turkish bakery here called Fatma’s Cozy Corner.